 A: Hospital-based outpatient clinics are considered part of the hospital; “private” physician offices are not (generally, these are smaller physician offices out in the community).
 Clinics located miles away from the main hospital campus may still be considered part of the hospital.
 Hospital-based outpatient clinics are subject to stricter government rules, making them more complex and more costly to operate.
 When you see a physician or receive services in a hospital-based outpatient clinic, you are being treated within the hospital rather than the physician’s office.

 A: According to Medicare billing rules, when you see a physician in a private office setting, all services and expenses are bundled in a single charge.
 When you see a physician in a hospital-based outpatient clinic, physician and hospital charges are billed separately.
-Providing services in a hospital-based outpatient clinic costs more and depending on your insurance plan, may result in greater out-of-pocket expenses for you; particularly if you are covered by Medicare or a Medicare Advantage Plan, have insurance with companies with which WFBH does not have a contract (non-contracted private payers), or if you don't have insurance.
+For patients with insurance, physician services are processed under physician benefits which are generally subject to patient liabilities in the form of copayments while hospital services are processed under hospital benefits subject to deductibles and coinsurance amounts.
+Providing services in a hospital-based outpatient clinic costs more and depending on your insurance plan, may result in greater out-of-pocket expenses for you; particularly if you are covered by Medicare or a Medicare Advantage Plan, have insurance with companies with which WFBH does not have a contract (non-contracted private payers), or if you don’t have insurance.

 Q: What should I ask my insurance carrier?

 A: Making informed healthcare purchasing decisions is important.
-Ask your insurance company if your benefit plan covers facility charges in a hospital-based outpatient clinic and how much of the charge is covered or will be applied to your deductible.
+Ask your insurance company if your benefit plan covers facility charges in a hospital-based outpatient clinic and how much of the charge is covered or will be applied to your deductible or subject to coinsurance.